 One of the first CRISPR-based methods focuses on the inactivation of the faulty gene associated with the disease to be treated.

-Inactivation can be accomplished by directing CRISPR to the gene's coding DNA-regions called exons.
-Upon DSB, most cells will repair it via the error-prone NHEJ, typically introducing insertions or deletions (indels).
+Inactivation can be accomplished by directing CRISPR to the gene's coding DNA regions called exons.
+Once a DSB occurs, most cell types will repair it via the error-prone NHEJ, typically introducing insertions or deletions (indels).
 These may alter the proper reading frame and create a premature stop codon resulting in a shorter transcript.
 It may be degraded (non-sense mediated decay), or the corresponding protein will be more unstable and immediately committed to the proteasome for degradation (Fig.1 a).

 One example where this strategy has been applied is against the Human Immunodeficiency Virus (HIV).
 HIV primarily infects CD4+ T cells by entering via the C-C chemokine receptor type 5 (CCR5).